sid-shnkar/TodaySphere-NodeJS-App-Devops/README.md

 ## About The Project

 ### Description

-TodaySphere App with completely automated deployment using Jenkins, AWS EC2, Docker and GitHub CI/CD
+TodaySphere Node.js App which has completely automated deployment using Jenkins, AWS EC2, Docker and GitHub CI/CD.
+This app accepts location as an input from the user and based on that it shows the current weather, news for that location/region, an activity of the day which the user can perform and NASA's Astronomy Picture of the Day.
+A one-stop solution to start a good day! :smiley:

+For the Devops part of this project, I created an AWS EC2 instance, installed Jenkins on the server, then integrated Jenkins with this GitHub repository containing Node.js app code.
+Next, using Docker, I dockerized the Node.js app and automated this process on Jenkins.
+Finally automated the whole process using GitHub Webhooks.

+App Name: Today + Atmosphere - TodaySphere :wink:

 ### Technologies used

 1. Node.js
 2. AWS EC2
 3. Jenkins